tarantool/doc/sphinx/book/box/limitations.rst

     maximum is 1 but the field is an ARRAY.
     For BITSET indexes, the maximum is 1.

-    Note re storage engine: vinyl allows 8 parts in an index.

 .. _limitations_indexes_in_space:

 **Number of indexes in a space**